-The Montana Environmental Trust Group, LLC, Trustee of the Montana Environmental Custodial Trust (Custodial Trust), is currently conducting a CMS for the East Helena Facility, under the oversight of the United States Environmental Protection Agency (EPA).
-The CMS is one of the Resource Conservation and Recovery Act (RCRA) Corrective Actions being conducted at the Facility pursuant to the First Modification to the 1998 RCRA Consent Decree (U.S. District Court, 2012).
+The Montana Environmental Trust Group, LLC, Trustee of the Montana Environmental Custodial Trust (Custodial Trust), is currently conducting Resource Conservation and Recovery Act (RCRA) Corrective Actions at the Facility pursuant to the First Modification to the 1998 RCRA Consent Decree (U.S. District Court, 2012) for the East Helena Facility, under the oversight of the EPA.

-Soils and non-native fill material (i.e., slag, ore, concentrates, demolition debris) located in the operating areas of the former smelter contain elevated concentrations of a number of contaminants, primarily arsenic, selenium, and certain trace metals.
+RCRA Facility Investigation (RFI) and CMS evaluations have delineated soils and non-native fill material (i.e., slag, ore, concentrates, demolition debris) located in the operating areas of the former smelter that contain elevated concentrations of a number of contaminants, primarily arsenic, selenium, and certain trace metals.
 Contaminants within site soils and fill material are the result of more than a century of ore handling and processing; storage and disposal of smelting wastes and byproducts; and periodic releases of high contaminant-concentration plant process waters.
 The contaminated soils/fill represent the major current and/or historic sources of contaminant loading to groundwater.
 Loading of contaminants to groundwater has resulted in the generation and migration of groundwater plumes (primarily arsenic and selenium) from the former smelter to the north and northwest.
 The primary purpose of the IMs completed to date by the Custodial Trust under the CMS program is to reduce contaminant mass loading to, and the migration of, contaminants in groundwater from the former smelter in order to protect public health and the environment.

-1.2 2016 MONITORING PROGRAM OBJECTIVES
+1.2 2017 MONITORING PROGRAM OBJECTIVES

-The 2016 East Helena CAMP has been developed to guide the collection of information necessary to continue assessment of groundwater quality status and trends within and downgradient of the former smelter, and to evaluate the groundwater response to and effectiveness of interim and other remedial measures implemented at the Facility in terms of reducing the migration of groundwater contaminants.
-Compared with previous CAMP programs, which were more focused on source area characterization and plume delineation, the 2016 CAMP represents an increased emphasis on performance monitoring appropriate to the CMS phase of a RCRA Corrective Action remediation project (as described in Section 2).
-Therefore, the following performance evaluation-specific monitoring objectives have been established:
+The 2017 East Helena CAMP has been developed to guide the collection of information necessary to continue assessment of groundwater quality status and trends within and downgradient of the former smelter, and to evaluate the groundwater response to and effectiveness of interim and other remedial measures implemented at the Facility in terms of reducing the migration of groundwater contaminants.
+Similar to the 2016 CAMP, the 2017 CAMP focuses on performance monitoring appropriate to the CMS phase of a RCRA

+Corrective Action remediation project (as described in Section 2).
+The following performance evaluation-specific monitoring objectives have been established for 2017:

-- [1] Document and track groundwater level and flow trends across the project area; - [2] Document and track groundwater chemistry trends in former smelter contaminant source areas and at the leading downgradient edge of the selenium plume, where variable trends have recently been observed; - [3] Evaluate downgradient arsenic and selenium plume stability, in terms of plume area, average plume concentrations, and location of plume centroids; and - [4] Assess mass flux of arsenic and selenium in groundwater migrating off the former smelter site and at select downgradient locations.
+- [1] Document and track groundwater level and flow trends across the project area; - [2] Document and track groundwater chemistry trends in former smelter contaminant source areas and at the leading downgradient edge of the selenium plume, where variable trends have recently been observed, and the arsenic plume to verify the continued plume stability; and - [3] Evaluate downgradient arsenic and selenium plume stability, in terms of plume area, average plume concentrations, and location of plume centroids.

-Additional 2016 monitoring objectives include the following:
+Additional 2017 monitoring objectives include the following:

-- [5] Support development of a final remedy performance evaluation monitoring program (attainment phase monitoring); - [6] Provide ongoing data on residential/public water supply well water quality in the area of former smelter site impacts, and in rural residential areas peripheral to the main groundwater plumes (Seaver Park west of the former smelter, and the area north (downgradient) of the selenium plume), to provide protection of water users; - [7] Evaluate groundwater/surface water interaction, specifically effects of surface water recharge on groundwater flow and plume migration, and potential surface water quality or flow effects in the Prickly Pear Creek realignment area; and - [8] Monitor current groundwater chemistry in CAMU and West Arsenic Area wells.
+- [4] Collect ongoing data on residential/public water supply well water quality in the area of former smelter site impacts, to track groundwater use and provide information to water users: - [5] Evaluate surface water quality and potential interactions with the groundwater plumes, specifically any effects of surface water recharge on groundwater flow and plume migration, and surface water quality and flow in the Prickly Pear Creek realignment area; and - [6] Monitor current groundwater chemistry in CAMU area wells.